lewis-jeffery/DC-coupled-battery-monitor/README.md

 Note the rendering of the PCB does not show the required isolation around the 240VAC terminals.
 The prototype PCB was made on a desktop mill and isolation was included at the milling gcode stage.
 Also a consequence of milling rather than use of a PCB fabrication shop is the absence of plated through holes which places some constraints on track routing.
 A fab-shop version of this board is a potential next step.

 Once the CT simulator is connected the Zappi the selected terminals should be declared as battery measurement in the Zappi configuration.
+Battery power can then read on the myenegi app.
+This version is scaled to for 3kW maximum house battery power charge and discharge.
+Another scale may be better for your system.
+The ADC input has 12 bit resolution over a 0 - 3.3V span and the PWM output is set at 5000Hz and 12 bit resolution.
+Myenergi devices assume a CT ratio of 2500:1 so in this case  3kW of battery power is equivalent to 12.5A at 240VAC which would induce 5mA in the secondary of the equivalent CT.
+This current is generated in the opamp voltage to current stage and delivered to the Zappi CT terminals.

-Battery power can then read on the myenegi app and calibration_factor in the ESP32 code (line 32) adjusted for best accuracy.
-A Jupyter Notebook with a tool to set a fixed output from the server is included.
+Using the full ADC and PMW range effectively may require some balancing.
+A convenient degree of freedom is the introducion of calibration_factor in the ESP32 code (line 32) which should be adjusted for best accuracy.

+A Jupyter Notebook with a tool to set a fixed output from the server is included to aid calibration.